TryHackMe - Security Footage

 - Convert the hexadecimal names in decimal numbers for easy sorting

-- Remove the files inside the folder and assign its folder’s name as suffix to it’s filename (so from
+- Move the files from inside the folder and assign its folder’s name as suffix to it’s filename (so from

 92D/image.jpeg